WagnerMushayija/LocalGenie/README.md

 2. **🤖 ChatGPT-Powered Assistant**: Chat with an AI assistant powered by **OpenAI**, providing intelligent responses based on general knowledge and real-time information.
 3. **📡 Live Updates**: Stay informed with the latest data pulled directly from trusted APIs, including weather forecasts, traffic reports, and news.
 4. **✨ Personalized Recommendations**: Receive personalized suggestions for services, events, or places based on your preferences, powered by real-time data.
-5. **🎨 AI-Powered Image Generation**: Generate custom images from text descriptions using the **Text-to-Image API** for creative and visual tasks.

 ---